 G-1.2.2.2 Speed sensitivity test

-This test is only applicable for vehicles of categories L3, L4 and L5 and shall be carried out with the laden vehicle under the conditions of the Dry stop test with engine disconnected.
+This test is only applicable for vehicles of categories L3, L4 and L5 and shall be carried out with the laden vehicle under the conditions of the dry stop test with engine disconnected.
 However, the test speeds are different.

 G-1.2.2.2.1 From the results of the dry stop test as described in G-1.2.1.1.1 determine the control force or line pressure corresponding to the minimum required mean fully developed deceleration for that category of vehicle.